Chapter 26- Disorders of basal ganglia function

 Levodopa is easily converted to dopamine in the brain and results in an increased concentration and storage of dopamine in dopaminergic neurons.
 Although the levodopa is typically quite short-lived in the peripheral circulation, the fact that it boosts dopamine storage in the brain can result in improvement of symptoms lasting many hours.
 However, as the condition progresses, the capacity to store dopamine declines and the duration of action becomes shorter (sometimes only persisting for the hour or two of high blood levels).
-This progressive decline in dopamine storage results in “wearing off” of the drug that can occur at progressively shorter intervals and, eventually, severely fluctuating symptoms, with “on-off” periods being prominent.
+This progressive decline in dopamine storage results in “wearing off” of the drug that can occur at progressively shorter intervals and, eventually, severely fluctuating symptoms.
+These fluctuation can result in “on-off” periods that can occur quite abruptly.
 The patient can even freeze in place unpredictably.

 After long-term administration of levodopa, over-responsiveness to dopamine may develop.
 Striatal neurons appear to become particularly sensitive to dopamine after years of exposure to levodopa (and, to a lesser extent, other Parkinson’s treatments) due to proliferation of dopamine receptors.
 This can result in the “peak-dose dyskinesia” that is seen as choreoathetosis (see below).